XAGE1B

-G antigen family D member 2 is a protein that in humans is encoded by the XAGE1D gene.
+X antigen family member 1B (also somewhat ambiguously called XAGE-1) is a protein that in humans is encoded by the XAGE1B gene.
+The XAGE1B gene encodes a protein which is typically identical to the protein encoded by its paralog, XAGE1A.
+This shared protein is often referred to as XAGE-1, when not specifying the origin gene.

 This gene is a member of the XAGE subfamily, which belongs to the GAGE family.
 The GAGE genes are expressed in a variety of tumors and in some fetal and reproductive tissues.
 This gene is strongly expressed in Ewing's sarcoma, alveolar rhabdomyosarcoma and normal testis.
 The protein encoded by this gene contains a nuclear localization signal and shares a sequence similarity with other GAGE/PAGE proteins.
 Because of the expression pattern and the sequence similarity, this protein also belongs to a family of CT (cancer-testis) antigens.
 Alternative splicing of this gene generates 3 transcript variants, and one of which includes 2 transcripts generated from alternate transcription initiation sites.